aysim/dynnet/README.md

 ## Train
 * Run `utae_train.py`.
 * Modify the arguments from `config/defaults.yaml`.
+* Additionally, adjust the log files in `helper/parser.py`.
 ## Test
 To test our architecture use the pretained models, given above, and run  `inference.py`.
 ## Cite